openfaas/openfaas.github.io/_posts/2018-07-14-kubernetes-operator-crd.md

 * Who should use the new Operator?

 Please try the new Operator in your development environment.
-The community would like your feedback on GitHub, Slack or Twitter.
+The community would like your feedback on GitHub or Twitter.

 Use the Operator if using CRDs is an important use-case for your project.